tanaymukherjee/Streaming-Finance-Data-with-AWS-Lambda/README.md

     FROM CTE t2 ORDER BY Name, Hour, Timestamp
 ```

-#### 2. Query to fetch the highest stocks by hour for each stock on 14th May, 2020 and picking only the first instance:
+#### 3. Query to fetch the highest stocks by hour for each stock on 14th May, 2020 and picking only the first instance in case of a tie:
 * ```query.sql```
 ```
 SELECT Name, High, Hour, Timestamp FROM (